The Ultimate Guide to Credit Unions in Canada

 Meridian Credit Union

 The Meridian Credit Union is the third-largest credit union in Canada.
-Headquartered in Ontario, Meridian has total assets of $23.9 billion, making it a huge player in the credit union market.
+Headquartered in Ontario, Meridian has total assets of $23.9 billion, making it a huge player in the credit union market as well as in the mortgage market in Ontario.
 Meridian has 92 branches in Canada and serves 360,000 members.

 Coast Capital Savings